 “And last…” she takes a pensive break, “Mother Teresa, Gandhi or the Dalai Lama.
 I have QUESTIONS about how to continuously lead from the heart with vibrancy when so much cruelty exists in the world.”

-To be sure that she did not leave us in an existential crisis, she closed things out on an inspirational note. “[We Are LA Tech] is for all of us… “If she can do it, so can I.”
+To be sure that she did not leave us in an existential crisis, she closed things out on an inspirational note. “[Women In Tech] is for all of us… “If she can do it, so can I.”